2020 Best Online Social Work Programs

 Master's degree programs in social work are commonly referred to as MSWs and are for students who plan on becoming licensed clinical social workers.
-The program is research intensive and offers students a chance to gain more hands-on training in the field.
+These programs are research intensive and offer students a chance to gain more hands-on training in the field.
 Master's students learn how to supervise personnel and perform clinical assessments.
-The MSW program also enables students to begin internships in their specialty and become eligible for licensure.
+Online MSW programs may also enable students to begin internships in their specialty and become eligible for licensure.

 Those who desire to work in consulting, research, or postsecondary teaching may choose to earn a doctorate in social work.
 Students learn how to examine complex issues in social policy and arrange new solutions in public policy.
 They take classes in data analysis, counseling, and welfare policy.
 Most programs also heavily focus on clinical psychology.
 Each PhD candidate must present a dissertation before graduation.

-The curriculum provided during an associate degree program allows students to gain a broad understanding of social work theory and practice.
+The curriculum of an online social work associate degree program allows students to gain a broad understanding of social work theory and practice.
 Students learn the first steps toward helping people cope with overwhelming circumstances, including domestic abuse, homelessness, natural disasters, poverty, sexual assault, addiction, and disease.
 Prominent areas of concentration, such as children, family services, and the elderly community, are discussed as well.
 Electives may include family dynamics and community involvement; infant, toddler, and child development; social services for children and youth; and social work interviewing skills.

 Online bachelor's degrees in social work require approximately four years of full-time study and 120 units of coursework.
 Applicants to a BSW program will need a high school diploma or the equivalent, as well as acceptable scores on a college entry-level test, such as the SAT or ACT.
 Those who have completed an associate degree may be able to complete a bachelor's degree in two years, depending on the program's particular course requirements.